bakgaard/Stories/AdrexTheEngineer/Prologue.md

 The words carved into his father's heart, who wanted nothing more than reassure them both, that there was nothing to worry about.
 He reached out for the handle, as a roar, louder than anything he had ever heard before, echoed through every inch of the house causing him stop dead in the motion.
 He could feel his heart pounding, his breath inhale trembling, and his hand shaking as he laid it on the grip of the door.
-He swallowed, and steeled himself for the encounter with the only kind of entity he could think of could make such a noise, and still be so high up in the clouds.
+He swallowed, and steeled himself for the encounter with the only kind of entity he could think capable of make such a noise, and still be so high up in the clouds.
 The hardy door he had built himself made no audible noise as it swung up, but the surprisingly freezing cold wind hit his face as if a wall of snow had suddenly been dropped upon him.

 The garden was not what he remembered from yesterday - where there had been green was now mostly white, and what had been waving in the wind was now stiff as icicles - literally.